CrowdSec WAF on Kubernetes

 Fix

-Moved PostgreSQL to postgres-operator namespace:
+Moved PostgreSQL to the postgres-operator namespace:

 apiVersion: "acid.zalan.do/v1"